second-slip/birder-server/README.md

 ## *** Major refactor in progress ***
 ### The server and client software are being moved into separate projects.
 The new client respository is [birder-client](https://github.com/WinthorpeCross/birder-client).
-This repsoitory will now contain only the server project.

 ### Technical information